-The objectives of the point prevalence survey of HAIs and AMU in all NHS and independent acute-care hospitals as well as NHS community and mental health Trusts are:
+The objectives of the 2023 point-prevalence survey of HCAI and AMU in all NHS and independent acute-care hospitals as well as NHS community and mental health Trusts are:

-- to estimate the total burden (prevalence) of HAIs and AMU in acute-care hospitals, community Trust sites and mental health sites. - to describe patients, invasive procedures, infections (sites, microorganisms including markers of antimicrobial resistance) and antimicrobials prescribed (compounds, indications) - o by type of patients, specialties or healthcare facilities - to describe key structures and processes for the prevention of HAIs and antimicrobial resistance at the hospital and ward level in English hospitals; - to disseminate results to those who need to know at local, regional, national: - to raise awareness and development of relevant local and national interventions - o to train and reinforce surveillance structures and skills; - o to identify common problems and set up priorities accordingly; - to evaluate the effect of strategies and guide policies for the future at the local/national/regional level (repeated PPS); - to provide a standardised tool for hospitals to identify targets for quality improvement.
+- to estimate the total burden (prevalence) of HCAI and AMU in acute-care hospitals, community Trust sites and mental health sites. - to describe patients, invasive procedures, infections (sites, microorganisms and markers of antimicrobial resistance) and antimicrobials prescribed (agents, indications) - by patient demographics, admitting specialties or healthcare facilities - to describe key structures and processes for the prevention of HCAI and antimicrobial resistance at the hospital and ward level in English hospitals; - to disseminate results to those who need to know at local, regional, national levels: - to raise awareness and development of relevant local and national interventions - o to train and reinforce surveillance structures and skills; - o to identify common problems and set up priorities accordingly; - to evaluate the effect of strategies and guide policies for the future at the local, national and regional level (repeated PPS); - to provide a standardised tool for hospitals to identify targets for quality improvement.